socketry/nio4r/README.md

 If a timeout occurs, ready will be nil.

-You can avoid allocating an array each time you call NIO::Selector#select by passing a block to select.
+You can avoid allocating an array each time you call `#select` by passing a block to select.
 The block will be called for each ready monitor object, with that object passed as an argument.
-The number of ready monitors is returned as a Fixnum:
+The number of ready monitors is returned as a `Fixnum`:

 ```ruby
 >> selector.select { |m| m.value.call }